noir-lang/noir/docs/docs/getting_started/barretenberg/other_install_method.md

 ## Encouraged Installation Method: bbup

-bbup is the recommended tool for installing Barretenberg, simplifying the process of obtaining binaries or compiling from source.
-It offers versatile options for installing specific versions, nightly builds, or custom source compilations.
+bbup is the recommended tool for installing Barretenberg, simplifying the process of obtaining binaries.
+It offers versatile options for installing specific versions.

 ### Installing bbup